tiagobalmeida/tiagobalmeida.github.io/_posts/Making a pure CSS circular progress bar.md

 </div>
 ```

-# Cleaning it up
+# Final remarks
 The final version should have vendor prefixes in the css.

-The clip css operator is [marked as deprecated](https://developer.mozilla.org/en-US/docs/Web/CSS/clip) and being replaced by clip-path which in turn is not supported by IE.
+The clip css operator is [marked as deprecated](https://developer.mozilla.org/en-US/docs/Web/CSS/clip) and being replaced by clip-path which in turn is not fully supported by IE.

+You can find the css/html code on [its own repo](https://github.com/jumpifzero/purecss-circular-progress-bar)

+# References
+I took this technique largely from ideas on [André Firchow's blog](http://firchow.net/) but hope to have done a more indepth explanation.

+# Admin
+Last updated at 11 January 2017.